WangYuanMike/NTU_ML_Foundation/SVM.md

 ### Why
 The reason has been described in the Cons of kernel SVM above
 ### How
-- Add max(0, violation distance) of each data instance to the minimization object in SVM primal problem, and add violation distance >= 0 as new constraints
+- Add Xi (violation distance, which must be >= 0) of each data instance to the minimization objective in SVM primal problem, and adjust the constraints accordingly
+- A hyperparameter **C** is added to the violation part in the minimization objective
+   - A smaller C means the model can tolerate more violation
+   - The default value of C is usually set to 1
+- Soft margin SVM can be viewed as an error measurement(**max(0, violation distance)**) plus L2 regularization (the original SVM minimization objective) .
 TODO: Add image
-- Transform the max(0, violation distance) to
 ### When and Where
+- Soft margin SVM is the first practical SVM model which could handle most of the classfication problem effectively and efficiently.
+In LIBSVM and other documents, it is usually called **C-SVM**
 ### Cons
+-
 ## [Probabilistic SVM](https://www.csie.ntu.edu.tw/~htlin/mooc/doc/205_handout.pdf)

 ## [Support Vector Regression](https://www.csie.ntu.edu.tw/~htlin/mooc/doc/206_handout.pdf)